kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/caching/setup.md

       ```

 6. Try out caching with response validation by using the Envoy caching service.
 Response validation must be implemented in the upstream service directly.
 The upstream must be capable of reading the date and time that is sent in the `If-Modified-Since` request header and to check if the response has changed since then.
    1. Send a request to the `/valid-for-minute` endpoint.
-The endpoint is configured to cache the response for 1 minute.
+The endpoint is configured to cache the response for 1 minute (`cache-control: max-age=60`).
 When the response becomes stale after 1 minute, the request validation process starts.
       ```shell
       curl -vik "$(glooctl proxy url)/service/1/valid-for-minute"
       ```